moody7alim/weather_website/README.md

 + CSS for custom styling

 ## What's next?
-+ Utilize React.js for component re-usage
++ Utilize React.js for Component re-usage
 + More flashy stying with css